wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 == Changelog ==

+= 1.7.5 =
+* It's now possible to set the extra instructions text below the payment details table on the "Thank you" page and "New order" email on the plugin settings screen
+* Small adjustments on the WPML detection code
+* Fix: Polylang conflict (Thanks fana605)
+* Updated filters examples

 = 1.7.4.1 =
-* Minor fix on wrong links to set the WooCommerce currency
+* Minor fix on wrong links to set the WooCommerce currency (Thanks JLuis Freitas)

 = 1.7.4 =
 * Added new debug variables to the callback URL: date and time of payment and used terminal (this information will only be visible on the "Order Notes" administration panel)